-It has no built-in GPS or GLONASS, but it will utilize phone’s GPS and will display distance, pace and speed information.
-The Blaze will works IOS, android and Window phone devices.
-So, the absence of GPS is not a big of a deal if you are bringing your phone for music and other needs.
+It has no built-in GPS or GLONASS, but it will utilize the phone’s GPS and will display distance, pace, and speed information.
+The Blaze will work with iOS, Android, and Windows Phone devices.
+So, the absence of GPS is not a big deal if you are bringing your phone for music and other needs.

-There are three pre-loaded exercise routines on the FitStar, so you get a warm up routine, a 7-minute workout and a 10-minute abs routine.
-Moreover, you get a daily goal in terms of steps, but you can change it to distance travelled or calories burnt.
-It is pretty good at activity and sleep tracking.
+There are three pre-loaded exercise routines on the FitStar, so you get a warm-up routine, a 7-minute workout, and a 10-minute abs routine.
+Moreover, you get a daily goal in terms of steps, but you can change it to distance traveled or calories burnt.
+It is pretty good at activity and sleeps tracking.

 In terms of Smartwatch, you can see your phone notifications, text messages, calendar reminders as long as you are within 20-30 feet of your phone.
 You can control your stored and streamed music.

 3. Suunto Traverse – Durable to the extreme

 Suunto Traverse can claim to rival Garmin Fenix 3 or Fenix 5 as far as GPS and navigation goes.
 It is built for mountaineering, climbing, and backpacking.